3Rishabh3/movies-listing-site/README.md

 # How to Install and Run
 1. Clone into this website git clone https://github.com/3Rishabh3/movies-listing-site
-2. CD into it cd Project-management
+2. CD into it cd movies-listing-site
 3. Install Dependencies npm install
 4. RUN RUN RUN npm start